hours per year automated

-Sonae Arauco was created in 2016, resulting from a joint-venture between Sonae Indústria (Portugal) and Arauco (Chile) and based on the know-how of its people, the company saw itself as an industry leader with state-of-the-art facilities at their Shared Service Center (SSC) in Maia, Portugal.
+Sonae Arauco was created in 2016, resulting from a joint-venture between Sonae Indústria (Portugal) and Arauco (Chile) and based on the know-how of its people, the company saw itself as an industry leader with state-of-the-art facilities at its Shared Service Center (SSC) in Maia, Portugal.
 However, after deploying UiPath robotic process automation (RPA) robots, they uncovered new opportunities to deploy technology to improve productivity, efficiency and improve the working lives of their employees.

 Sonae Arauco’s RPA journey began in 2017.
-At the time the company did not believe it had any need for RPA given that its upgraded SSC was considered state-of-the-art.
-Made up of four departments, the center dealt with all of the administrative aspects for the global company, including Accounting, Administration, Treasury Management and Transaction Accounts among other tasks.
+At the time, the company did not believe it had any need for RPA, given that its upgraded SSC was considered state-of-the-art.
+Made up of four departments, the center dealt with all of the administrative aspects for the global company, including accounting, administration, treasury management, and transaction accounts, among other tasks.

 The center was and is considered modern and highly effective, but after a chance encounter during an international conference, the SSC team, led by Alcídio Silva Figueiredo, started realizing that there were a number of processes and tasks that were being performed in a very inefficient manner that could be automated using RPA.